Gynko/friidrett/README.md

 ## 3.1.
 Top level Components

 1. At the top level we have `index.js`, the entry point of the app.
 It renders the `App` component.
-2. The `App` component renders the `Router` component, which renders the different `page components` of the app, which are all using various `components`.
+2. The `App` component renders the `Routing` component, which renders the different `page components` of the app, which are all using various `components`.

 So for example the `Home` page component will be using the `Header` component, the `Footer` component, the `Hero` component, etc.